 “At this moment in time, for all of us invested in manifesting transformative change, it is important to embrace new possibilities within the university.
 Given Maria Manetti Shrem and Jan Shrem’s history of support of the arts at UC Davis, this alliance with them is evolutionary and auspicious.
 These donors become prophetic and perceptive agents of change, and we will passionately pursue this creative endeavor together,” said Annabeth Rosen, co-chair of the Department of Art and Art History.

-Because of current COVID-19 state guidelines and restrictions, the first program is tentatively scheduled to begin in person at UC Davis in spring 2021.
+Because of current COVID-19 state guidelines and restrictions, the first program is tentatively scheduled to begin in person at UC Davis in fall 2021.
 The visiting artists will be announced prior to the launch.